Malcolm X Liberation University: Curriculum

 The school's goals centered on the concept of Black Power and Pan-Africanism.
 Initially, Fuller designed MXLU's curriculum with two different types of courses.
 For the first ten months, students took courses in nation-building: independent african civilization, slavery, neo-colonialism, colonialism, and independent african world; Swahili, French, and Spanish for foreign languages; and other courses for physical education.
 Then, students and faculty would stay in Africa for two months, followed by areas of concentration.
 Student would have up to ten months to complete the technical courses in order to pursue careers as the following: "food scientists, tailors, architects, engineers, medics, cadre leaders, communications technicians, physical developers, teachers, black expressionists, administrators, and linguists."
 Finally, MXLU would grant students internships so that they could practice their respective fields before graduating after the fourth year.

 After moving to Greensboro, the MXLU program was changed to three years.
-The first year would consist of mandatory courses in the following areas: history, development of black political yhought in the U.S., language, culture expression, speech, physical development, and a series of year-long seminars.
+The first year would consist of mandatory courses in the following areas: history, development of black political thought in the U.S., language, culture expression, speech, physical development, and a series of year-long seminars.
 The school also offered only foreign African languages during the first year: Swahili, Hausa, and Yoruba, one of which would be required, and another permitted to count as an elective.
 In the second year, students received training in one of the following technical fields: communication, technology, engineering, food science, bio-medicine, and pre-school education.
 Students would graduate after teaching at the school in their last year.

 The school advertised that it offered agriculture, bio-medicine, communications technology, and three engineering options—construction, electrical, and mechanical.
 According to Fuller, these areas of expertise would prepare a student "to contribute to African people in the U.S. or on the Continent of Africa."
 In an article in The Philadelphia Tribune, MXLU staffer Jim Grant described the school's curriculum in detail.
 According to Grant, MXLU's students did not get weekends off unless there was an emergency.
 They spent two hours on "physical development" every morning, which includes a three-mile run.
 Each student must devote eighteen hours every week to focus on his or her skill area and "eight hours in selective technology."
 The remaining time, students studied and performed physical labor.

 MXLU's leaders claimed that an MXLU education aligned with the idea of Pan-Africanism.
 Grant summarized the tenets of Pan-Africanism as the following: